 Soccer at an orphanage in Siem Reap

 My tuk-tuk driver taking me to soccer practice

 Some other volunteers I met were teaching English just outside of Siem Reap.
 To read more about what life is like as a localclick here.

 Right after I graduated from college in 2012 I spent the month of July in Vinogradov, Ukraine.
 For two of those weeks I volunteered at a summer camp for orphans and underprivileged children.

 My uncle, Victor Kubik, runs a non-profit called LifeNets and they sponsored some volunteers to work at the camp.
 My brother Colin, cousin Natasha, uncle Oleh, and I were the Americans that he sent over there.

 Have you ever been assigned to be a lifeguard for 30 kids who don’t speak English while they are splashing around in the Pacific Ocean?
 I have this skill that makes me come off as a person who knows what they are doing; but I really don’t.
-It was a bit nerve-wracking, but everyone survived.
+It was a bit nerve-racking, but everyone survived.

 After I graduated high school I flew on down to Puerto Vallarta for about a month to help out at a summer camp that would be in the middle of no where jungle somewhere nearby.
 My parents had missionary friends who lived down there and I was going to help them with whatever was needed.
 During this time I brushed up on my Español, ate good food, played with kids, and met lots of fun people.